-Experienced early childhood educators from VU’s Children’s Centre shared their valuable tips – and resources – for parents and kids of all ages.
+Experienced early childhood educators from VU’s Children’s Centre shared their valuable tips – and resources – for parents and kids.
 Some will suit your littlies while others are great for tweens and older kids.

 Lots of kids thrive on routine and find comfort in familiarity.
-Keep snack and lunch times consistent each day.
+Keep snack and lunch times consistent each day with younger kids.
 A meal together can be a chance for a family to ‘reset’, let go of any stresses from earlier in the day and start afresh.

 3. Take regular breaks